zauguin/i18n-cpp/README.md

     i18n-merge-pot --package="Awesome project" --version=1.0.0 --output=awesome.pot *.poc

 This `.pot` file can then be handled as if it had been generated with `xgettext`.

+See [the example directory](example/CMakeLists.txt) for an example how to integrate this into a CMake project.